 DISB: Disability Studies (Undergraduate)

 This course is the first level of Direct Support Professional certification.
 This course will provide an overview of the code of ethics, crisis prevention and intervention, provision of person-centered supports, and supporting health and wellness.
-NOTE: This course is only for those individuals interested in the DSP level 1 certification.

 Students have the opportunity to develop individualized studies with their mentor in Disability Studies (DISB).
 Registration for this class must be approved by the student’s mentor.